-This frozen yogurt is easy to make and delicious.
+This homemade frozen yogurt is easy to make and delicious.
 You can serve it at a soft-serve consistency or freeze it until it can be scooped out.

 Ingredients